jwacooks/dpla/Readme.md

 Most of the work is done using iPython notebook.
+I have tried to provide some documentation in the notebooks to define the flow of the program.
+Adding some error checking/management would make the code more robust.